 - Keep away from any family pets, as they like to chew on them.

 Because retainers are worn for years, they will need periodic replacement.
 Your original treatment contract includes one set of retainers after the braces are removed.
-If the retainers are lost or damaged due to neglect, there will be a charge for replacement.
-If the retainers become loose or break, contact our office immediately.
+If the retainers are lost, broken or you would like a newer set, there is a charge for them to be replaced.
+You will need to call the office and schedule an appointment for an impression of your teeth before a retainer can be made.
+Contact our office immediately to schedule this appointment in order to avoid any unwanted teeth shifting.

 Habits or Conditions that Require Stronger Retention